johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 But now that you have private keys on the encrypted partition, putting your SD card into an Internet device is dangerous business.
 The attack vector is called The Evil Maid Attack also known as The Maid In The Middle Attack.
 The attack is carried out by slipping malicious code such as a keylogger into the boot partition of the image now stored on your PC.
-They might just as easily put the key logger directly onto the boot partition of the SD card you are backing up.
+Attackers might just as easily put the key logger directly onto the boot partition of the SD card up while it is being imaged on your PC.
+This can be done by remote control if your PC is connected to the Internet or the attack can happen any time you stick an SD card into your PC if the PC is already infected with malware.
-So if you restore the image and attempt to use it, or if they tampered with your original SD card then your password will be caputured by the key logger and stored in a file on the boot partition for later use by the criminals who tampered with the image.
+So if you restore the image and attempt to use it, or if your original SD card has been tampered with then your password will be caputured by the key logger and stored in a file on the boot partition for later use by criminals.

-The point is, that (assuming a strong password) anyone who gets physical access to your SD card can not read it unless you supply that password.
+The point is, (assuming a strong password) anyone who gets physical access to your SD card can not read it unless you supply the password.
 The Evil Maid Attack is one way to get you to supply the password without you knowing it.

 We will talk more about the Evil Maid Attack in the the next section.
-The important point to remember here is that it we need to make back up copies of the encrypted SD card without putting the card into an Internet connected device.
+The important point to remember here is that we need to make back up copies of the encrypted SD card without putting the card into an Internet connected device.
 The following explains how to accomplish this.

+Before we get started make sure that all the important information on your encrypted SD card is written down or stored safely somewhere.
+If anything goes wrong during the cloning process which destroys your cards then you will still have your private keys written down.
+If you fail to take this precaution then you might loose all your crypto-currency and all the personal information that was stored on your encrypted SD card.

+Ok, let's get started:
 Get two SD card to USB adaptors.
 Get a USB hub.
 This plugs in to one of your USB ports on the pi but gives you 4 more places to plug in USB devices.
 The reason you need the hub is because the SD card to USB adaptors are too big to fit directly into the closely stacked USB ports on the raspberry pi itself.

 Now you will need three SD cards.
 The first SD card will contain a trusted install of Jessie but does not have to be encrypted.
-You will put this into the raspberry pi SD card slot.
+You will put this into the raspberry pi's SD card slot.
-This will run the raspberry pi during the copy process.
+This will run the raspberry operating system pi during the copy process.
 Plug in the USB hub and turn on the raspberry pi.

 The second card is the encrypted SD card that you wish to clone.
 It will go into an SD to USB adaptor and this will in turn get plugged into the hub which should already be plugged into the running raspberry pi.
-Don't plug it into the hub yet.
+Don't plug the adaptor into the hub yet.
 Mark this card so that you can see clearly that this is the encrypted card which holds your important data.

 The third SD card is blank.
 It will become and exact copy of the second card.
 If there is any data on this card it will overwritten with data from the ecrypted card that you are cloning.
+This card should be formatted before proceeding.
-This card also goes into an SD card to USB adaptor and then gets plugged into the the hub.
+Insert the formatted card into an SD card to USB adaptor.
 Don't plug it into the hub yet.

 Open the terminal window on your pi.